arup-group/elara/README.md

   -h, --help  Show this message and exit.
 ```

-Given the path to a suitable configuration TOML file (see [here]
-(#markdown-header-configuration-format)), processes a MATSim events file and produces the desired
+Given the path to a suitable configuration TOML file (see [here](#markdown-header-configuration-format)), processes a MATSim events file and produces the desired
  summary metric files.
 For example: `elara scenario.toml`.

 ## Configuration format